 Will proctors reviewing the monitoring videos have access to my personal information?

-No. The encrypted video files do not include identifying information about you.
-On exam day, you should ensure that no personal information is visible in the background so that this information is not inadvertently shown.
+Other than the images contained in the video files themselves, the proctors will not have access to any identifying information related to images contained in the video.
+On exam day, you should ensure that no personal information is visible in the background so that this information is not inadvertently shown in a video.

-Proctors may note eye gaze, head movement, hand gestures, ear buds or headphones, speaking, background noise, other objects in the room, and other anomalies.
+Proctors may note eye gaze, head movement, hand gestures, earbuds or headphones, speaking, background noise, other objects in the room, and other anomalies.
 If you leave the screen or aren’t fully visible on-screen, this will also be notated.
 To verify you are fully on-screen, click the “Monitoring” badge at the top of your screen.
-As a reminder, notated anomalies are NOT the same as being marked as cheating and your jurisdiction makes all determinations on exam integrity.
+As a reminder, notated anomalies are NOT the same as being marked as cheating; your jurisdiction will review the anomalies and make any determinations on exam integrity.